WHAT IS BCC CANCER?

 Curettage and electrodesiccation – This treatment has two steps and is mainly used for superficial BCC.
 During the first step, the dermatologist scraps away the tumour.
 In the second step, electricity is used to destroy any remaining BCC cells at the base.

-Photodynamic therapy - Is primarily used to treat superficial and small nodular BCC.
-This treatment involves application of a cream to the BCC and surrounding tissue followed by illumination of the area at least three hours later to photoactivate the active ingredient in the cream to destroy the tumour cells.
+Photodynamic therapy – Is primarily used to treat superficial and small nodular BCC.
+This treatment involves application of ALA solution to the BCC and surrounding tissue followed by illumination of the area at least three hours later to photoactivate the active ingredient in the cream to destroy the tumour cells.
 Two treatments are required 7-14 days apart.
 Generally very good cosmetic results are achieved.

 Cryotherapy – Liquid nitrogen cryotherapy is used in a double freeze thaw cycle to destroy superficial BCC.
 This commonly results in permanent lightening of the skin in the treated area.